Milestone-Proposal:Realization of Blue Light Emitting Diode, 1989-1993

 Title of the proposed milestone:

-Realization of Blue Light Emitting Diode, 1989-1993
+Practical Blue Light-Emitting Diode, 1989–1993

 Plaque citation summarizing the achievement and its significance; if personal name(s) are included, such name(s) must follow the achievement itself in the citation wording: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.